 I am not against traditional medicine at all, but I strongly believe that the fewer drugs we take, the fewer new health issues we get.
 Therefore, I would always do my research and try to resolve health issues with therapies and natural remedies before I turn to pharmaceutical drugs.

-If you are the person, who already have many medical conditions and take a rich cocktail of medications every day, I would suggest taking a second look at what you take.
+If you are the person, who already has many medical conditions and take a rich cocktail of medications every day, I would suggest taking a second look at what you take.
 Ask yourself which of these medications will not cause too many problems if you run out of it for a few days.
-Then, start your research of the condition that this particular drug is taking care of.
+Then, start your research on the condition that this particular drug is taking care of.
 Seek for really good naturopaths in your area.
 Talk to them, follow their advice until you either can remove that first drug from your cocktail, or you are assured that this is the best and only help you can get.
-Slowly, one by one, examine each of your medication and know whether or not there are safer solutions to treat your conditions.
+Slowly, one by one, examine each of your medications and know whether or not there are safer solutions to treat your conditions.
 Even if you’d be able to cut your medication by half, you’d be able to eliminate many future health problems that you don’t even know about just yet but they would have caused by those drugs if you kept them.
 Your sleep will improve as your overall health improves.